0

 2) There's a lack of empathy for file recipients

-With the tightly intertwined relationship between collaboration and design today, a UI that’s intuitive, but only to designers, is no longer enough.
+With the tightly intertwined relationship between collaboration and design today, a UI that’s intuitive to only designers is no longer enough.

 “It's too complicated for all of them.
-They need a very straightforward share mode similar to Invision.
-Not just a prototype or literally everything.”
+They need a very straightforward share mode...not just a prototype or literally everything.”

 Gif source: Figma